Kyei-Ernest/freelink/README.md

 Freelink API
 ============

-A REST API for a freelance job marketplace, built with **Django REST Framework**.
+A REST API for a freelance job marketplace, built with **aDjango REST Framework**.
 It provides authentication, contracts, job management, messaging, payments, and more — making it easy to build Upwork/Fiverr-like platforms.

-📑 Table of Contents
+Table of Contents
 --------------------
 - [Overview]
 - [Features]